giga-sec/gigaSec-Tech-Notes/3. Notes/Problem solving for programmers.md

 - driving to a coffee stand, paying for the coffee,
 - getting the change if there is a change etc.. etc..

-Then we do an abstraction to ignore small unimportant details and only remember few important items However, if we take a way the abstraction, which computers do They will ask for
+Then we do an [[Abstraction in programming]] to ignore small unimportant details and only remember few important items However, if we take a way the abstraction, which computers do They will ask for
 - Will it be a mug of coffee or in a styrofoam one?